 The Invention of Nature: 'Environment-Making' Imaginaries in South Asia

 Amul joined the Department of English & Comparative Literary Studies at Warwick as a doctoral student in 2018.
 His PhD research, funded by a Chancellor's International Scholarship, explores the links between environmental imaginaries, state-building, and identity-formation in South Asia.
-Working at the intersection of environmental humanities, world-literary and postcolonial studies, he looks at the dialectical relationship between the material and imaginative production of various landscapes of northern India and Nepal--such as the terai, the hill-station, national parks, and the high Himalaya--and the ways it is registered and mediated in the multilingual cultural production of the region.
+Working at the intersection of environmental humanities, world-literary and postcolonial studies, he looks at the dialectical relationship between the material and imaginative production of various geographies of northern India and Nepal--such as the terai, the hill-station, national parks, and the high Himalaya--and the ways it is registered and mediated in the multilingual cultural production of the region.
 His PhD is supervised by Prof. Pablo Mukherjee and Dr. Mike Niblett.

 Qualifications and Awards

 Bachelor of Arts (Honors), Grinnell College, USA (2015)